SumoLogic/sumologic-documentation/docs/search/copilot.md

 <p><a href="/docs/beta"><span className="beta">Preview Release</span></a></p>
 This is a Preview release.
 To learn more, contact your Sumo Logic account executive.

-Sumo Logic Copilot is an AI-powered assistant that accelerates investigations and troubleshooting in logs by allowing you to ask questions in plain English, get contextual suggestions—minimizing the need to write log queries.
+Sumo Logic Copilot is an AI-powered assistant that accelerates investigations and troubleshooting in logs by allowing you to ask questions in plain English and get contextual suggestions, helping first responders get answers faster.

 With its intuitive interface, Copilot automatically generates log searches from natural language queries, helping you quickly investigate performance issues, anomalies, and security threats.
-It guides you through investigations step-by-step with AI-driven suggestions to refine your results for faster, more accurate resolutions.
-Copilot enhances incident resolution with expert level insights to accelerate root cause identification and empower informed decisions.
+It also guides you through investigations step-by-step with AI-driven suggestions to refine your results for faster, more accurate resolutions.
+Overall, Copilot enhances incident resolution with expert level insights.

 ### Key features